Daniel17bn/Experimental-Data-Explorer/README.md

 ## Overview

-BSP-1 is a web application for uploading, processing, and visualizing experimental data and questionnaires.
+Experimental Data Explorer is a web application for uploading, processing, and visualizing experimental data and questionnaires.
 It consists of a FastAPI backend and a React frontend.

 ## Features